QLSong/Sparse_rcnn_without_detectron2/README.md

 - ./test.sh
 ![](images/test.png)

-## If it helps you, give me a star
+## If it helps you, give me a star please